NICMx/FORT-validator/docs/incidence.md

    parameters field;
 ```

-As of 2020-01-31, many signed objects in the global RPKI break this rule.
+As of 2020-07-14, many signed objects in the global RPKI break this rule.

-If not `ignore`d, Fort will report this incidence with the following error message:
+If not `ignore`d, FORT will report this incidence with the following error message at the validation log:

 ```
 <log level>: <offending file name>: The hash algorithm of the '<object>' has a NULL object as parameters